Matchgate quantum computing and non-local process analysis

 Note that, alternatively, any 2-qubit operation could be implemented with three \textsc{cnot} gates and 8 single-qubit unitaries \cite{vidal2004uqc}, or two ``$\mathcal{B}$''-gates (yet to be experimentally demonstrated) and 6 single-qubit unitaries \cite{zhang2004mct}.
 Our decomposition, which offers a starting point for further simplifications, in contrast requires fewer gates and allows one to recast matchgate circuits (e.g. those in \cite{verstraete2009qcs}) into circuits consisting of more familiar quantum gates ---the \textsc{cnot} \cite{obrien2003dao,gasparoni2004rpc}, the more general \textsc{cu} \cite{lanyon2008sql}, and single qubit rotations, all of which have been individually implemented in various architectures.

 We now show how to build the matchgates required for a universal gate set.
 The universality proof in \cite{jozsa2008mac}, relies on showing how matchgates and \textsc{swap} can be applied to implement another universal set---\textsc{h}, \textsc{t} and \textsc{cz}.
-As outlined in the additional online material \footnote{See EPAPS supplementary material at [URL will be inserted by AIP] for details}, each logical qubit has to be encoded in two (or four) physical qubits.
+As outlined in the Appendix, each logical qubit has to be encoded in two (or four) physical qubits.
 The required matchgate set is then $\textsc{g}_\textsc{xx}$, $\textsc{g}_\textsc{tt}$ and $\textsc{g}_\textsc{hh}$.
 These gates are all symmetric i.e. $\textsc{a}{=}\textsc{b}$, and the circuit of Fig.~\ref{fig:decomp}a) is greatly simplified, because $\textsc{a}^{-1}\textsc{a}{=}\textsc{i}$: the controlled unitary turns into a ``controlled identity''.
 The resulting circuit diagram, shown in Fig.~\ref{fig:decomp}b), still requires two 2-qubit gates.
 It does however resemble the general construction of a \textsc{cu} \cite{barenco1995egq} gate, i.e. it can be replaced by a single \textsc{cu} and 4 single-qubit unitaries in the following way: We flip the \textsc{cnot}s upside down by adding 4 Hadamards---$\overline{\textsc{cnot}}{\equiv}(\textsc{h}{\otimes}\textsc{h}){\times}\textsc{cnot}{\times}(\textsc{h}{\otimes}\textsc{h})$---and rewrite the resulting central unitary $\textsc{h} \textsc{a} \textsc{h}$, up to a global phase, as $\textsc{x}_{\alpha}\textsc{z}_{-\theta/2}\textsc{x}_{\beta}$ \cite{barenco1995egq}, Fig.~\ref{fig:decomp}c).
 The rotations $\textsc{x}_{\alpha}$ and $\textsc{x}_{\beta}$ commute with their respective \textsc{cnot}s, which allows us to express the two-qubit part of the operation as a single controlled $\textsc{cz}_{\theta}$, Fig.~\ref{fig:decomp}d).
 This simplified circuit for $\textsc{g}_\textsc{aa}$ can now be directly implemented in bosonic systems using the technique of shortcuts through higher-dimensional Hilbert spaces \cite{lanyon2008sql}.

 Turning back to the universal matchgate set, we find that $\textsc{g}_\textsc{xx}{=}\textsc{x}{\otimes}\textsc{x}$ and $\textsc{g}_\textsc{tt}{=}\textsc{t}{\otimes}\textsc{i}$---both operations are local and can be done trivially in a photonic architecture with waveplates or interferometers.
 Similarly, \textsc{swap} is a straightforward procedure in optics, either in free-space or integrated circuits.
 The one non-trivial gate to be demonstrated is